rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 would be required.
 That is, these node levels can not be used for general purpose tests while being unaware of the involved section types.

-Note that, the adjustment of these node level values according to the section types involved, would essentially be equivalent to option 3 (i.e. using the node levels of the corresponding parent containers).
+Note that, the adjustment of these node level values, according to the section types involved, would essentially be equivalent to option 3 (i.e. using the node levels of the corresponding parent containers).